 It is tempting to jump out of the car as soon as you see the water but I encourage you to resist – especially if you are travelling with small children.
 You will thank me if someone needs to use the washroom and you discover it is nearly 2 km away at the far end of the lagoon.
 Update: In the fall of 2019 additional washroom facilities (port-a-potties) were installed about mid-way down the beach stretch.

 The Lagoon has long been one of my favourite spots in all of Victoria to relax on a log and watch the beauty that surrounds us.
 I especially enjoy watching the marine traffic such as Canada’s military vessels and the cruise ships heading to and from Ogden Point.
-On my recent visit in February 2021 I was treated to the sight of one of our submarines - the HMCS Victoria - engaging in sea trials.
-You never know what you'll see but one more reason to visit this area often is the expanding collection of beach art!
+On a foggy morning visit in February 2021, I was treated to the sight of one of our submarines - the HMCS Victoria - engaging in sea trials.
+On my most recent visit it was a tugboat coming in to dock.
+You never know what you'll see but one more reason to visit this area often - the expanding collection of beach art!

 One of the things I love most about his creations is how accessible they are.
 I understand how difficult it can be for people with limited mobility to get out to a beach, but these beautiful creations are perched high above the tide line in perfect view from the vehicle parking area.
 Even if you are not able to walk on the sand, you can still enjoy the art.